airtai/fastagency/docs/docs/en/tutorial/together_ai/index.md

 ### Installing FastAgency

-To get started, you need to install FastAgency with autogen submodule.
+To get started, you need to install FastAgency with autogen and openapi submodule.
 You can do this using `pip`, Python's package installer.

 ```bash
 pip install "fastagency[autogen,openapi]"